Frequently Asked Questions

 What is my scholarship ID?
 My security key?

-If you are a student looking for financial aid, you don’t need a scholarship ID or security key.
+If you are a student looking for financial aid, you do not need a scholarship ID or security key.
 When you create an account, your email address serves as your unique user ID.
-To log in to your personal account at Scholarships.com, click on "Login" (located on the top right of the main Scholarships.com page) and enter your email address and password.
-If you have already created a profile at Scholarships.com, but have forgotten your password, click here to request it.
+To log in to your personal account at Scholarships.com, click on "Login," located on the top right of the main Scholarships.com page, and enter your email address and password.
+If you have already created a profile at Scholarships.com, but have forgotten your password, click here to reset it.

 Why do you need my personal information?